MindviewLLC/MindviewLLC-hugo/content/mindview/index.md

 Although I've written books on numerous languages, Python---which I've used since the mid-90s---is my preferred implementation language.
 I have been delving into Rust, which seems the ideal language for writing Python extensions.

 I consider distributed version control, testing, and build automation to be the foundation of a reliable development process.
-I believe that it's almost always worth automating things, primarly to reduce human error.
+I believe it's worth automating things, primarly to reduce human error.
 Automation frees minds to solve more complicated problems.

 My skills lie in teaching, coaching, and leading architecture and code reviews.
 I've also had extensive experience organizing open-spaces events.

 I am conversant in specific areas where I do not consider myself expert enough to provide reliable advice: databases, web systems, operations, security, management, agile/scrum, product management, and certainly others.